aamend/ml-registry/README.md

 - Serialize model to disk as per standard ML pipeline `save` function
 - Package pipeline model as a `.jar` file
-- Works out the relevant build number for artifact `com.aamend.spark:hello-world` given a major and minor version
+- Work out the relevant build number for artifact `com.aamend.spark:hello-world` given a major and minor version
 - Upload model `com.aamend.spark:hello-world:latest` to nexus

 Nexus authentication is enabled by passing an `application.conf` to your spark context as follows